-Suzanne is a member of the Special Needs Strategy Reference Group for Ontario - 2014.
+Suzanne was a member of the Special Needs Strategy Reference Group for Ontario - 2014-2016.
 (MCYS)

 TIMELINE AND AWARDS

 June 5th: The government of Nova Scotia announces a $2 million investment in QuickStart Nova Scotia, replicating our QuickStart Early Intervention Program.
 Emerging Minds and QuickStart train the Nova Scotia teams and the first child in the QuickStart Nova Scotia program is seen the last week of May!
 Now children, 3 and under, will receive our innovative and evidence-based early intervention program.